cosmos/cosmos-sdk/PENDING.md

     * [\#966](https://github.com/cosmos/cosmos-sdk/issues/966) Add --generate-only flag to build an unsigned transaction and write it to STDOUT.
     * [\#1953](https://github.com/cosmos/cosmos-sdk/issues/1953) New `sign` command to sign transactions generated with the --generate-only flag.
     * [\#1954](https://github.com/cosmos/cosmos-sdk/issues/1954) New `broadcast` command to broadcast transactions generated offline and signed with the `sign` command.
+  * [cli] \#2220 Add `gaiacli config` feature to interactively create CLI config files to reduce the number of required flags
   * [stake][cli] [\#1672](https://github.com/cosmos/cosmos-sdk/issues/1672) Introduced
   new commission flags for validator commands `create-validator` and `edit-validator`.